-1. To improve children's life opportunities and help them lead happy and rewarding lives;
+1. Improve children's life opportunities and help them lead happy and rewarding lives;

-2. To instil positive attitudes towards learning enabling children to become a lifelong learners;
+2. Instil positive attitudes towards learning enabling children to become a lifelong learners;

-3. To enable children to become a confident, resourceful, responsible enquiring and independent learners;
+3. Enable children to become a confident, resourceful, responsible enquiring and

-4. To foster children’s self-esteem and help them build positive relationships with other people;
+4. Foster children’s self-esteem and help them build positive relationships with other people;

-7. To enable children to understand their community and help them feel valued as part of this community;
+7. Enable children to understand their community, contribute and help them feel valued as part

-8. To help children grow into reliable, law abiding independent, and positive citizens;
+8. Help children grow into reliable, law abiding independent, and positive citizens;